GovTechSG/TechBiz-Documentation/invite-users.md

 <kbd><img src="images/reset.png" alt="drawing" width="100%"/></kbd>

-## View status of invited users
+## User creation status

-Public officers can view the status of the users they have invited using TechBiz portal. **Invite User Status** displays the TechPass and SEED onboarding status of the invited users.
+Public officers can view the status of the users they have invited using TechBiz portal. **User creation status** displays the TechPass and SEED onboarding status of the invited users.

 **To view the status of invited users**

-1. From the sidebar, click **Invite users** > select **Invite User Status**.
+1. From the sidebar, click **Create TechPass account** > select **User creation status**.

 <kbd><img src="images/invite-stats.png" alt="drawing" width="100%"/></kbd>

 2. Click **Resend invite** to re-invite users.
-Invitations can be re-sent once a day.
+Invitations can be resubmitted once a day.

 >**Notes:**
 > - Only users invited via TechBiz portal will be displayed on this list.
-> - First name and last name are displayed if the user signed up for TechPass via the TechPass portal or if the TechPass account was created through [create account](#create-account) or [batch upload](#batch-upload).
+> - First name and last name are displayed if the user signed up for TechPass via the TechPass portal or if the TechPass account was created through [create single account](#create-single-account) or [create multiple account](#create-multiple-account).